abcxyzi/RadSeg/README.md

 ## Citation

-RadSeg is published (under review) together with the conference paper titled [Multi-stage Learning for Radar Pulse Activity Segmenation](https://arxiv.org/abs/2306.13105) at the 2024 IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP 2023).
-Please cite both the dataset and the conference paper if you find them helpful for your research.
+Please cite both the dataset and the conference paper (TBA) if you find them helpful for your research.

 ```latex
 @inproceedings{huang2024radseg,